 • Infectious diseases.
 The appearance of lymphadenitis is caused by a number of diseases: rubella, herpes, measles.

-• Various pathogens: tubercle bacillus, cocci.
+• Various pathogens: tuberculosis bacillus, cocci.

 • Sexually transmitted diseases: ureaplasmosis, chlamydia, gonorrhea, syphilis.